A great resource for church audio

 60 – 200hz:

 Bass area.
-Boosting frequencies in this range will add depth and body, defining the low end making your bass sound rich and powerfull.
+Boosting in this range will add depth and body, defining the low end and making your sound rich and powerful.

 120hz – 200hz: